02-grammar.md

 }

-• Supported meta keys: title, summary, version, since.
+• Supported meta keys: title, summary, version, since, params.

-• Plan meta must appear at the top of the plan block (before any steps).
+• Plan meta must appear at the top of the plan block (before any steps), or at the top of the script without the plan wrapper.

 • Step form: